 Actually, I’m going to guess that you already know this matters but HOW do we do it?
 What’s actually important?
 Let’s look at that instead.

 I know, I know, I’m the owner of a web design business telling you that your website needs to be attractive.
 But, I’ll make a deal with you.
-I’ll share two basic reasons a site needs to be attractive and you can decide whether you agree with me.
+I’ll share two basic reasons a site needs to be attractive, and you can decide whether or not you agree with me.

 2. Fast Loading

 This year, over 50% of the visitors to your website will be on mobile devices – that is, smartphones and tablets.
-The technology to make websites mobile – which is known as Responsive Design – was only developed in 2011 and it wasn’t until 2013 until it became widespread, so if your site is 2 or more years old you need a new one before it’s too late.
+The technology to make websites mobile – which is known as Responsive Design – was only developed in 2011.
+It wasn’t until 2013 until it became widespread, so if your site is 2 or more years old, you need a new one before it’s too late.

-To check your site’s speed and whether it is responsive, check this tool below which shows you how GOOGLE sees your website.
+To check your site’s speed and whether it is responsive, check out this tool(opens in a new tab) which shows you how Google sees your website.
 Very handy.

-Everything above is super important, but THE most important thing that people need to see is What You Do and Why You.
+Everything above is super important, but THE most important thing that people need to see is what you do and why they should choose you.

 ‘Who you are’ doesn’t really matter that much until you have convinced someone to hang around.